 Gratitude diminishes entitlement.
-So make it a regular daily practice with your children to have them identify one thing they are thankful for each morning when they wake up, at a meal time or before bed.
+So make it a regular daily practice with your children to have them identify one thing they are thankful for each morning when they wake up, at mealtime, or before bed.
 Then, have them explain to you why they like it.
 And then share something you are thankful for too.
 Another great way to practice gratitude is to buy thank you notes and have children send notes when someone does something nice for them.
 It’s hard to overlook the good around you when you take the time to notice it.

 Give Age-Appropriate Chores

 Parents make the mistake of assuming chores are about kids making a parent’s life easier by helping around the house.
 (WRONG.)
 But if you’ve ever looked at a basket of clothes folded by a child, you realize it just doubles a parent’s work.
 The reason parents give chores to children is to teach our children responsibility and accountability.
 Two to three-year-olds are already ready for simple responsibilities like making their beds, putting clothes in the hamper, and helping pick up their messes.
 There are always simple ways to help children begin to build responsibility around the house.

 Set Consistent Boundaries

 Children have enough friends.
 What they need are parents.
 So set your rules for what’s okay and what’s not and stick to them.
-If you tell your child they are expected to hold your hand in the parking lot, then be consistent with your expectation.
+For example, if you tell your child they are expected to hold your hand in the parking lot, be consistent with your expectations.
 Children need to see that your boundaries for them are based on their safety and well-being instead of their emotional demands.

 Admitting and owning fault is one of the easiest ways for children to learn accountability.
 And this starts with us as the parents.
 When we make mistakes, we need to model what an apology looks like.
 This helps our children see that apologies are healthy and a necessary part of life.
-Admitting that no one is perfect helps children be realistic about their shortcomings.
+In addition, admitting that no one is perfect helps children be realistic about their shortcomings.

 Teach Ownership of Mistakes